About 50% of people who develop a psychotic disorder will do so by the time they are in their early 20s.

 “This is such a ‘built in’ feature of being alive.
 However, it’s been observed that in some psychotic disorders the basic self seems to be unstable – reflected in a range of experiences such as sense of distance from one’s body and thoughts, feeling anonymous or like a ghost, confusion of boundaries between yourself and other people, and so on.”

-To develop a more accurate picture of basic self-disturbance, Professor Nelson gathered data from a range of sources including clinical interviews, EEG measurements and neurocognitive tasks.
+To develop a model that provides a more accurate picture of basic self-disturbance, Professor Nelson gathered data from a range of sources including clinical interviews, electroencephalogram (EEG) measurements (which track and record brain wave patterns) and computer-based neurocognitive tasks assessing attention and memory.

-“The neurocognitive and EEG results indicated that basic self-disturbances may be generated by what we call source monitoring deficits and aberrant salience – basically, difficulty in identifying whether the source of information is internal or external and not effectively using context to interpret information,“ Professor Nelson said of the findings published in World Psychiatry.
+“The neurocognitive and EEG results indicated that basic self-disturbances may be generated by what we call source monitoring deficits and aberrant salience – basically, difficulty in identifying whether the source of information is internal or external and not effectively using context to interpret information,“ Professor Nelson said.
+The research findings were published in World Psychiatry.

 There are now plans to refine the model and test it on a larger scale.
 It is hoped that this work will ultimately lead to improved identification and treatment of young people at high risk of progressing to psychotic disorders.